s1eepyCatto/Artist_Rally/README.md

         - currently only zooming works but not panning.
 This needs to be fixed
         - (code taken from nurbs 3000 https://github.com/nurbs3000/may2025/blob/main/panZoomImage.html)
     - convention-map-rally.js is another script used by convention_map.html used to display individual rally associated data.
+    - convention-sign-in.js is another script used by convention_map.html used for sign-in behavior
 3. Other folders
     - Data Folder : Contains Dummy Data for Testing
     - Icons : Contains Images used for icons in the app